MosTafa2K/MosTafa2K/README.md

 <h2 align="center"> </h2>

  Hi My name is <b>Mostafa</b>👋😄<br>
-I'm a novice Python developer and I love learning.
-I'm interested in learning Python web frameworks like FastAPI and Django.
+I'm a novice Python developer and love learning and interested in learning Python web frameworks like FastAPI and Django.

 <br><br>